virtuozzo/cloudscripting-docs/docs/creating-manifest/basic-configs.md

 All ports for output traffic are opened by default.

 Another one reserved environment variables is **ON_ENV_INSTALL**.
 This variable is responsible for executing new JPS installation after new nodeGroup (layer of nodes) has been created.<br>
 This variable for **nodeGroup** can be set in JPS or via dashboard.
-More info about Docker configuration is Virtuozzo PaaS dashboard <a href="https://www.virtuozzo.com/application-platform-docs/container-configuration/" target="_blank">here</a>.
+More info about Docker configuration is Virtuozzo Application Platform dashboard <a href="https://www.virtuozzo.com/application-platform-docs/container-configuration/" target="_blank">here</a>.

 !!! note
     > By default in manifest from the **ON_ENV_INSTALL** variable *\${settings.nodeGroup}* placeholder is defined.
 It will be a nodeGroup value where this manifest is executed.